kaveeshkanwal23/The-Laws-Of-UX/README.md

 - Progressively(step by step) introduce new feature so that users do not become overwhlemed.
 - The entire idea here is to reduce the mental strain of the user and give him a pleasurable experience while interacting with the UI.
 - Make sure that we do not oversimplify too much leading to the point of abstraction.

+# Miller's Law:
+- A user can generally keep 7 (+-2) items in its working memory.
+- Make sure to organize content into smaller chunks so that user can process, memorize and understand it.
+- Chunking: Structuring content into visually distinct group with clear hierarchy so that it can be comprehended easily.

+# Postel's Law
+- Be conservative what you show, be liberal in what you accept from the users.
+- Be conservative in how much information you need the users to provide.
+- Users want to feel they're in control.
+Unnecessary info required from the user must be avoided.
+- A design must be open to extension without changing the whole design.
+One must only progressively add elemts to a design so that users do not get overwhelmed.

+# Peak End Rule (IMP)

+-